UniSocialNet/CryptoEntrepreneur./README.md

-# CryptoEntrepreneur.
+# community: Crypto Entrepreneurship
+name: Crypto Entrepreneurship
+url: CryptoEntrepreneur.{site}

-# community: Crypto Entrepreneurship url: CryptoEntrepreneur. description: "A Community &amp; space for the best our movement Has to Offer! dev@crypto.entrepreneur.unisocial.net"
+description: "A Community &amp; space for the best our movement Has to Offer! dev@crypto.entrepreneur.unisocial.net"